What Are Exosomes?

 Potential Sources & Exosome Isolation Methods

 There are several natural sources of extracting exosome including immature dendritic cells (imDCs).
 Learn more about dendritic cells in our glossary or FAQ sections.
-The exosomes that are secreted by dendritic cells lack surface markers resulting in very low risk for an immune response (immunogenicity.)[4]
-Exosomes can also be produced from CD34+ stem cells that are isolated from peripheral blood, amniotic membrane, cord tissue ( Wharton’s jelly), bone marrow, adipose fat, and dental pulp.
+The exosomes that are secreted by dendritic cells lack surface markers, resulting in a very low risk for an immune response (immunogenicity.)[4]
+Exosomes can also be produced from CD34+ stem cells isolated from peripheral blood, amniotic membrane, cord tissue ( Wharton’s jelly), bone marrow, adipose fat, and Dental pulp-derived exosomes promote healing processes..

 What happens when exosomes reach an acceptor cell?